wcamposs/playable-gui-sudoku-solver/README.md

 * [pygame](https://www.pygame.org/wiki/GettingStarted)

-# Run and Play:
+# Run the application and Play:

-On terminal, go to the application folder and run GUI.py to play sudoku by tipping:
+On terminal, go to the application folder and run GUI.py to play sudoku by typping:
 ```
 python3 GUI.py
 ```